Lawouach/WebSocket-for-Python/README.md

 ws4py has been tested using:

- * Chromium 17
+ * Chromium 22
- * Firefox 11
+ * Firefox 16

-Since Saphari, Opera and IE do not support the protocol or the RFC's version, ws4py won't work with them.
-See http://caniuse.com/#feat=websockets
+Since Safari, Opera and IE do not yet support the protocol or the RFC's version, ws4py won't work with them.
+See http://caniuse.com/websockets for reference.

 Bear in mind that time is a premium and maintaining obsolete and unsecure protocols is not one of ws4py's goals.
-It's therefore unlikely it will evere support them.
+It's therefore unlikely it will ever support them.

 Examples
 --------